Sleep soundly with SleepyCat

 The ace up its sleeve?
 It’s antimicrobial too!
 Making it the perfect choice for anyone with allergies or sensitive skin.

-Since it doesn’t really absorb moisture, it keeps you dry and cool all through the night.
+Since it doesn’t absorb moisture, it keeps you dry and cool all through the night.
 Perfect if you frequently suffer from night sweats.

 Besides, it’s highly durable and fade-resistant, lasting for years to come.